-Next Review Date: 5th September 2024
+Next Review Date: September 2025

-This policy provides guidance to all adults working within the school whether paid or voluntary or directly employed by the school or by a third party.
+This policy provides guidance to all adults working within our schools whether paid or voluntary or directly employed by our schools or by a third party.

-This policy should be read alongside Part 1 and Annex B of Keeping Children Safe in Education 2023, and in conjunction with Section 1 of the School Improvement Liverpool Schools Safeguarding Handbook, which is made available to all staff and volunteers.
+This policy should be read alongside Part 1 and Annex B of Keeping Children Safe in Education 2024, and in conjunction with Section 1 of the SIL Schools Safeguarding Handbook, which is made available to all staff and volunteers.